newpatiente2e/docs/docs/45-clean-up.md

 ## Purging the Form Recognizer resource

-When deleting a Form Recognizer resource, it is performed as a _soft delete_ so that you can recover it in the event of an accidental deletion.
-To completely delete the resource, you must purge it, using the following command:
+When deleting an Azure Form Recognizer resource, it's _soft deleted_ so you can recover it in the event of an accidental deletion.
+You have a 48hrs to recover a Form Recognizer resource.
+For more information, see [Recover deleted Cognitive Services resources](https://learn.microsoft.com/azure/cognitive-services/manage-resources)

+This is optional, as Azure will perform a hard delete after 48hrs.
+You can force an immediate *hard delete* using the following command:

 ```bash
 $region=<Azure Region selected>